CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Introduction

 \section{Introduction}

-Digital transformation in industrial sites has attracted attention, driven by the demand for higher productivity and work quality \cite{11058642}.
-Logistics warehouses are among the workplaces most affected by labor shortages and still rely heavily on human workers to handle diverse sizes and shapes of items.
-Worker location data is essential for improving work efficiency in situations where full automation with robots is not feasible.
-The data offers the potential for various applications beyond navigation, including shift planning, dynamic task assignment \cite{Calzavara2024}, and layout optimization through simulation \cite{Aslan16022025}.
+Digital transformation in industrial sites has attracted attention, driven by demand for higher productivity and work quality \cite{11058642,10564577}.
+Logistics warehouses are among the workplaces most affected by labor shortages due to the expansion of e-commerce markets and consequent increase in workload.
+However, full automation with robots is not feasible, given the need to handle heterogeneous item sizes and shapes, as well as to accommodate fluid market volumes and trends.
+Thus, many warehouses still rely heavily on human workers, particularly within complex inbound processes.
+In this context, worker location data is crucial for improving work visibility and efficiency.
+The data offers potential for various applications beyond navigation, such as shift planning \cite{10.1287/trsc.2020.1029,11342838}, dynamic task assignment \cite{Calzavara2024,YU2025104082}, and layout optimization through simulation \cite{Aslan16022025,11342838}.

+A wide range of approaches for indoor localization has emerged over the years \cite{10561484}.
+Trilateration based on Received Signal Strength (RSS) of BLE or Wi-Fi is relatively inexpensive and widely used in prior studies \cite{10.1007/978-3-031-05463-1_21,10332219,10332522}.
+Nevertheless, dense clutter and obstacles, including packages and human bodies, induce multipath fading and shadowing frequently in warehouses.
+The trilateration tends to be less accurate in such environments.
+Fingerprinting is another common approach based on radio frequency signals \cite{NGUYEN2024101912,10.1145/3712277,11213392}.
+However, it is also unsuitable for warehouses because the frequent turnover of packages constantly alters the radio maps.
+While various other approaches, such as Angle of Arrival (AoA) \cite{10364949,10786160}, Round Trip Time (RTT) \cite{10364949,10.1145/3748777.3748809}, and Phase-Based Ranging (PBR) \cite{10786118,10755009}, have been developed, they typically require transceivers with specific hardware capabilities.